mtumilowicz/terraform-basics-modules-workshop/README.md

           managed Terraform resources behave like this
         * In fact, most resources have regular in- place (i.e. mutable) updates
+                  * If one of the force-new attributes ( ami , instance_type , user_data ) was modified,
+                    then during a subsequent terraform apply , the existing resource would be destroyed before the new one was created
+                      * This is Terraform’s default behavior
+                      * The
+                        drawback is that there is downtime between when the old resource is destroyed and the replacement resource is provisioned
+                      * This downtime is not negligi- ble and can be anywhere from five minutes to an hour or more, depending on the upstream API.
 * terraform is separated into 3 separate parts
   * core
         * parser